kimjazoku/CS336/README.md

 Change the username, location of environment, and location of the stub program

 ### database_llm.py

-Change the file path to where you have phi-3.5-mini installed
+Change the file path to where you have phi-3.5-mini installed Change the REMOTE_SCRIPT_PATH to where you have the stub program stored